Chia-Network/chialisp-web/docs/ref/opcodes.md

 * **Value** - We use value to mean an abstract value like `1` (an integer), `0xCAFE` (a byte string), `"hello"` (a string) or `(sha256 (q "hello"))` (a program).
 Values are represented by CLVM Objects.
 * **CLVM Object** - An atom or cons pair and everything recursively pointed to by it.
 CLVM objects can't have contain circular references although they can contain redundant references into the same underlying object.
 Although redundant data structures can be created there's no way for the CLVM language to tell whether two objects are the same reference or merely contain the same data (there is no 'is' function) and there's no way to represent them in the current human readable serialization format.
 * **List** - CLVM lists follow the lisp convention of being either a cons pair which contains the first element on the left and the rest of the list on the right or a nil indicating end of the list/empty list.
 While this is in many cases a higher layer semantic convention it does factor in to how programs are executed.
 * **Function** - A function in the CLVM is either a built-in opcode or a user-defined program.
-User defined functions are covered in [User Defined Functions](/docs/ref/language#user-defined-functions).
 * **Operator** - An opcode/string specifying a built-in function to use.
 * **Program** - A CLVM object which can be executed.
 When a program is executed it's passed a CLVM object as parameters and returns a CLVM object.
 On-chain programming involves a lot of usage of self-reference and what's called eval() in other languages, which is safe in this context due to the total lack of side effects.
 * **Opcodes** - The strings used for function lookup by the CLVM.
 Unknown opcodes either error out or return nil depending on the context, likely error out for mempool checking or local testing and return nil when validating the blockchain for consensus.
 * **Tree** - A binary tree can be formed from cons pairs and atoms by allowing the right and left cells of a cons pair to hold either an atom, or a cons pair.
 Atoms are the leaves of the tree.
 * Function Parameter - All of the values in a list except the first.
 In the program `(+ (q 1) (q 2))`, the quoted atoms `1` and `2` are parameters to the operator `+`
 * **Treearg** - These are program arguments passed in from outside the program.
 They are referenced by integers.
-See [pathargs](/docs/ref/vm#pathargs).
 * **Argument** - Outside the context of the CLVM, the term "argument" can mean "program argument" (the "argv" of the C language, for example), or "function argument", among other things.
 Because of this potential confusion, we avoid using the term "argument" in this document.
 The context is especially important considering the way in which CLVM programs look up their program arguments.
-See [pathargs](/docs/ref/vm#pathargs).

 A CLVM program must have an unambigious definition and meaning, so that Chia block validation and consensus is deterministic.
 Programs are treated as Merkle trees, which are uniquely identified by the hash at their root.
 The program hash can be used to verify that two programs are identical.